Learn Vulnerability Scanning

 In this post, we are listing the best free open-source web application vulnerability scanners.
 I’m adding the tools in random order, so please do not think it is a ranking of tools.

-I am only adding open source tools which can be used to find security vulnerabilities in web applications.
+I am only adding open-source tools which can be used to find security vulnerabilities in web applications.
 I am not adding tools to find server vulnerabilities.
-And do not confuse with free tools and open source tools.
-Because there are various other tools available for free, but they do not provide source code to other developers.
-Open source tools are those which offer source codes to developers so that developers can modify the tool or help in further development.
+And do not confuse free tools and open-source tools!
+There are various other tools available for free, but they do not provide source code to other developers.
+Open-source tools are those which offer source codes to developers so that developers can modify the tool or help in further development.

 - SQL injection

 It is not fast as compared to other security scanners, but it is simple and portable.
 This should be used only to test small web applications because it takes too much time to scan large applications.

 This tool does not offer any GUI interface.
 It also cannot create any PDF reports.
 This tool was designed to be simple and for personal use.
 If you are thinking of it for professional use, I will not recommend it.

 This tool was developed in Python and an executable version is also available if you want.
 Source code is available, so you can modify it according to your needs.
 The main script is grabber.py, which once executed calls other modules like sql.py, xss.py or others.

 Vega is another free open-source web vulnerability scanner and testing platform.
 With this tool, you can perform security testing of a web application.
 This tool is written in Java and offers a GUI-based environment.
 It is available for OS X, Linux and Windows.

 While working with the tool, it lets you set a few preferences such as the total number of path descendants, number of child paths of a node and the depth and maximum number of requests per second.
 You can use Vega Scanner, Vega Proxy and Proxy Scanner, and also scan with credentials.
 If you need help, you can find resources in the documentation section: